vivek10204/llama_sdk/README.md

-# lcpp
+# llama

-lcpp is a dart implementation of llama.cpp used by the mobile artificial intelligence distribution (maid)
+llama is a dart implementation of llama.cpp used by the mobile artificial intelligence distribution (maid)